 During the reign of Emperor Xiaozong 宋孝宗 (r.
-1162-1189) a discussion about the use of huizi ended with the diagnosis that paper notes were direly needed by the local markets to supply the amount of copper cash, which seems not to have sufficed to satisfy the booming economy.
-At that time, paper notes with a value of 4.9 million guan were circulating on the markets and used for everday payment.
+1162-1189) a discussion about the use of huizi ended with the diagnosis that paper notes were direly needed by the local markets because the amount of copper cash seemed not to have sufficed to satisfy the booming economy.
+At that time, paper notes with a value of 4.9 million guan were circulating on the markets and paper money was used for everyday payment.
 The emperor therefore decided to supply the market regularly with new paper notes, and to replace them in regular intervals by fresh ones.
 The worn-out ones were not in all cases destroyed, but continued to circulate at a discounted rate.
 The amount of paper notes in use thus constantly rose.

-The first note was denominated in one guan, but in 1163 smaller denominations were introduced, in 200, 300 and 500 wen 文 (copper cash).
+The first note was denominated in one guan (1,000 wen 文, copper cash), but in 1163 smaller denominations were introduced, in 200, 300 and 500 wen.
 The lifecycle was restricted to three years, a period after which the Ministry issued an amount of 10 million guan of fresh huizi notes.
 Huizi were convertible into copper coins.
 Yet in practice, fresh notes were produced only in a nine-years turn, but issued in double amounts.
-In 1176 and 1190 twenty million guan of paper notes were thrown into the market, and in 1195 the volume of money produced per period was raised 30 million.
+In 1176 and 1190 twenty million guan of paper notes were thrown on the market, and in 1195 the volume of money produced per period was raised to 30 million.
 As might be expected, the number of circulating notes was quite high.
 In the very early 13th century, no less than 41 million min 緡/guan of paper money were circulating, in 1209 as much as 115.6 million, and in 1231 even 329 million.
 This of course caused a depreciation of the paper money, aggravated by the easy mode in which the three-coloured notes could be forged.
 As word was going, a 200-wen note was worth less than a straw sandal in the late Southern Song period.
 In fact, one guan was just appreciated at 3-400 wen.
 People therefore began to hoard copper coins, and quite an amount of copper cash left the Song empire and flew to the northern markets of the Jin empire 金 (1115-1234).
-In order to finance their war against the ever more aggressive Mongol armies, the Song government threw ever more paper bills on the market.
+In order to finance their war against the ever more aggressive Mongol armies, the Song government threw more and more paper bills on the market.